IRIS Fateh

-Fateh (فاتح) is a coastal submarine of the Islamic Republic of Iran Navy, and the lead ship of her class.
+IRIS Fateh (فاتح) was a coastal submarine of the Islamic Republic of Iran Navy, and the lead ship of her class.
 She was commissioned into the Southern Fleet on 17 February 2019 at Bostanu shipyard, Bandar Abbass, and bestowed by Iranian President Hassan Rouhani.
+It was sunk by the US Navy on 3 March 2026.

 Construction

 Fateh was launched in 2016, according to Sebastien Roblin.
 However, H. I. Sutton says Fateh was launched in September 2013 with the hull number 961, before being changed to 920.
 Iran had announced that it will soon launch an indigenous submarine on 4 December 2016.

 Description

-Jeremy Binnie of Jane's commented that based on released imagery, the submarine is equipped with retractable sensors such as an electro-optical mast and an optical periscope, as well as radar and electronic intelligence sensors.
+Jeremy Binnie of Jane's commented that based on released imagery, the submarine was equipped with retractable sensors such as an electro-optical mast and an optical periscope, as well as radar and electronic intelligence sensors.
 The propulsion system of Fateh was covered and is unknown.
 Four 533 mm torpedo tubes were seen on her bow.

-Iranian sources wrote that she is armed with torpedoes, AShM cruise missiles and naval mines that could be fired when submerged.
-According to Caleb Larson, Fateh is likely able to fire Jask-2 missiles.
+Iranian sources wrote that she was armed with torpedoes, AShM cruise missiles and naval mines that could be fired when submerged.
+According to Caleb Larson, Fateh was likely able to fire Jask-2 missiles.